-However, in Japan, Kit Kat is so popular that people can buy them in drugstores as well as department stores and even high-end Kit Kat-devoted boutique candy stores.
-In addition, the offerings are constantly changing both in flavors and colors, with the majority of these being limited-edition flavors.
+However, in Japan, Kit Kat is so popular that people can buy them in drugstores, department stores, and even high-end Kit Kat-devoted boutique candy stores.
+In addition, the offerings are constantly changing in flavors and colors, with most of these being limited-edition flavors.

-The limited offerings along with the belief that they’re good luck have made Kit Kats one of the top-selling chocolate brands in Japan.
+The limited offerings and belief that they’re good luck have made Kit Kats one of the top-selling chocolate brands in Japan.

 Why are these candy bars so popular in the first place?
 Are they really that tasty?